Mets shortstop Francisco Lindor reacts after striking out swinging to...

 The Mets lost to the Dodgers, 8-0, on a night of almosts that became a blowout at Citi Field.

-Pete Alonso almost tied the score in the third inning with a would-be home run, in-reality flyout to deep leftfield, seemingly knocked down by a strong wind blowing in all game.
+Pete Alonso almost tied the score in the third inning with a would-be home run, in-reality a flyout to deep leftfield, seemingly knocked down by a strong wind blowing in all game.
 Mark Vientos almost woke up the Queens crowd in the fifth with a shot to centerfield that carried far enough to get over the wall — had this game been at Dodger Stadium.
-Jose Iglesias almost beat out his rally-squashing double play in the sixth, but Freddie Freeman’s nifty scoop ended the Mets’ last great chance.
+Jose Iglesias almost beat out his rally-squashing double play in the sixth, but Freddie Freeman’s nifty scoop ended the Mets’ last real chance.

-This one loomed large for both clubs, perhaps even more so than usual for Game 3 in a knotted series.
+This one loomed large for both clubs, perhaps even more so than usual for a Game 3 in a knotted series.
 The Mets now must contend with Los Angeles’ best two starting pitchers the next two nights: Yoshinobu Yamamoto on Thursday and Jack Flaherty on Friday.
 They will counter with Jose Quintana and a to-be-announced arm, perhaps Kodai Senga.

 Ohtani’s blast sent many of the announced 43,883 in attendance headed for the exits.